Wally Schirra: Business career

 Following his NASA career, Schirra became president and a director of the financial and leasing company Regency Investors Incorporated.
-He left Regency Investors to form Environmental Control Company and served as the company's chairman and CEO from 1970 to 1973.
+He left Regency Investors to form Environmental Control Company and served as the company's chairman and chief executive officer from 1970 to 1973.
 The company merged with SERNCO Incorporated in 1973.
-Schirra started as vice-chairman, but was elected to chairman of the board later that year.
-He also worked to develop an Alaskan oil pipeline and was a member of an advisory board for U.S. National Parks in the Department of the Interior from 1973 to 1985.
+Schirra started as vice-chairman, but was elected as chairman of the board later that year.
+He also worked to develop an Alaskan oil pipeline and was a member of an advisory board for U.S. national parks in the Department of the Interior from 1973 to 1985.

 In January 1979, Schirra founded Schirra Enterprises, and worked as a consultant until 1980.
 He worked for the Belgian Consulate for Colorado and New Mexico, from 1971 to 1984, and was a board member of several corporations including Electromedics, Finalco, Kimberly-Clark, Net Air International, Rocky Mountain Airlines, and Johns-Manville Corporation.
 Schirra was president of the energy development company Prometheus from 1980 to 1981.
 In 1984, he was among the surviving Mercury astronauts who established the Mercury Seven Foundation, now known as the Astronaut Scholarship Foundation, to award college scholarships to science and engineering students.

 Writing career

 Schirra, along with the rest of the Mercury Seven, co-authored the 1962 book We Seven, detailing the training and development of the Mercury program.
 Along with Richard N. Billings, Schirra released his autobiography Schirra's Space in 1988.
 In 1995, he co-authored the book Wildcats to Tomcats: The Tailhook Navy with Barrett Tillman and fellow Navy Captains Richard L. (Zeke) Cormier, and Phil Wood.
 It describes five decades of Naval aviation, including accounts of combat tours in World War II, Korea, and Vietnam.
 In 2005, he co-authored the book The Real Space Cowboys with Ed Buckbee.
-The book is an account of the 'Mercury Seven' astronauts.
+The book is an account of the Mercury Seven astronauts.
 It follows them through the process of selection for the program, their entire careers, and into retirement.
 Schirra was also a contributor to the 2007 book, In the Shadow of the Moon, which was his final authored work.

 Personal life

 Shortly after being commissioned in the Navy, Schirra began dating Josephine Cook "Jo" Fraser.
 Schirra and Fraser were married on February 23, 1946.
-They had two children, Walter M. (III) and Suzanne Karen, born in 1950 and 1957.
+They had two children, Walter Marty III and Suzanne Karen, born in 1950 and 1957, respectively.
 Jo Schirra died April 27, 2015, at the age of 91.